NUTRITIOUS SUMAC LEMONADE

 Something like this works:

 “I am grateful that you have volunteered, that you showed up in strength and beauty, and offer medicinal properties.
 I will take what I need and no more.
 Thank you.”
 The pledge can be spoken aloud or in your head.

 Trees/plants are living things.
 They cannot run away when you come at them with pruners.
-It’s essential to make sure that when you take a part of or an entire plant, that you do so mindfully.
+It’s essential to ensure that you do so mindfully when you take a part of or an entire plant.
 Always set your intentions and know what you are doing.